How Much Does Property Management Cost?

 It's the hidden charges that stack up: renewal fees, maintenance markups, inspection surcharges, and termination penalties.
 Know what to ask before you sign.

-Here's what percentage-based management costs at common rent levels — and what the flat fee alternative looks like.
+Here's what property managers charge at common rent levels — and how much you'd pay with flat fee property management instead.

 | Monthly Rent | 8% Fee | 10% Fee | FFLFlat Fee | You Save/yr |